uyuni-project/uyuni-rfc/accepted/0000-retail-pxe-database.md

 )
 ```

-To prevent storing long `root_device` and `salt_device` we propose to change saltboot use from dev-by-path to dev-by-uuid and sending only UUIDs of used devices.
+To prevent storing long `root_device` and `salt_device` we propose to **change saltboot use from dev-by-path to dev-by-uuid** and sending only UUIDs of used devices.

 `boot_image` points to part of built retail PXE OS image.
 This part is currently not registered in database itself and information about it are only available in generated pillar data.
 Information from pillar addressed by `boot_image` is then used in generated pxe entry to correctly set what initrd and kernel should be served to the terminal during pxe boot.

 `kernel_parameters` are taken from HWTYPE group given terminal is member of.
 It is sent in event, because branch server, where pxe entries are to be generated, generally does not have access to pillars from saltboot formula of HWTYPE group.

-Added `branch_id` column references branch server to which this terminal belongs to.
+`pxeserver_id` column references PXE server (usually branch server) which provides PXE/UEFI booting data (including UEFI HTTP boot if configured).

 Column `mac_address` specify MAC address of the terminal.
 Similar column is also present in `rhnServerNetInterface` table, however that information is populated only after hardware refresh is scheduled, which is done only after successful deployment.
 Whereas pxe entries needs to be available before full deployment because of cases when kernel version of inird is different to kernel version in image and terminal requires reboot to correct kernel version.

 Another option is that event handler creates the correct entry in `rhnServerNetInterface` table.

+### Detecting pxeserver_id

+In scenarios where terminals are connected to the branch server proxy, `pxeserver_id` is currently assumed to be branch server proxy and can be detected as such by event handler.
+However architectures where proxy server is not involved such detection will not work (for example Hub scenarios where peripheral server is used instead of proxy server).

+One way to solve this is adapt saltboot to send IP address or FQDN of server which provided initrd and kernel during PXE boot.
+This can be obtained by parsing DHCP response for `next-server` field.
+DHCP response is stored and available in dracut environment where saltboot is operating.
+Mandatory requirement in this case will be that such server is managed by Uyuni/SUSE Manager.

+This is related to the [Hub Retail extension](https://github.com/uyuni-project/uyuni-rfc/pull/45) discussion about how should Retail architecture look like in Hub environment.

 ## Storing data in database